becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 The current Swift 3.1 and Swift 3.2 release version of the Beco SDK for iOS is v3.4.0 (20170925).

 ### License
 This document, the Beco SDK and the included sample iOS App are subject to the Beco SDK license agreement.
-A copy of this agreement is available at [https://www.beco.io/sdk- license-agreement.pdf](https://www.beco.io/sdk- license-agreement.pdf).
+A copy of this agreement is available at [https://www.beco.io/sdk-license-agreement.pdf](https://www.beco.io/sdk-license-agreement.pdf).

 ## **CONTENTS**
 1. Identification